foselab/CREATest/README.md

 The tool has the following requirements:

-* A machine with a Windows operating system installed and at least 21MB of free hard disk space.
+* A machine with a Windows operating system installed and at least 22MB of free hard disk space.
 * Java Development Kit (JDK) version 9 installed on the machine.
-The JDK is available for the download at https://www.oracle.com/it/java/technologies/javase/javase9-archive-downloads.html.
+The JDK is available for the download [here](https://www.oracle.com/it/java/technologies/javase/javase9-archive-downloads.html).
 * A working Eclipse-based installation of itemis CREATE (both standalone and Eclipse plug-in are supported).
 The supported versions of itemis CREATE are 5.2.x (the correct functioning of the tool is not guaranteed with different versions of itemis CREATE). itemis CREATE is available under license.
 No feature provided by the professional license is required to use the tool, so the standard license is sufficient.
 The installation of itemis CREATE comes with an evaluation license that is valid for 30 days.
-Licenses are available at https://www.itemis.com/en/products/itemis-create/licenses/. itemis CREATE can be downloaded after filling out the form available at https://info.itemis.com/products/itemis-create/download/.
+Licenses are available at [the official itemis website](https://www.itemis.com/en/products/itemis-create/licenses/). itemis CREATE can be downloaded after filling out the form available at [the itemis CREATE download page](https://info.itemis.com/products/itemis-create/download/).
 * A directory named `libs` containing the dependencies as JAR files.
 The `libs` directory must be located in the same directory of `Createst-0.0.3.jar` and its content is available in the `dist/libs.zip` file available in this replication package.
 The required dependencies are:
     - ANTLR Runtime version 3.3,
     - Apache Commons CLI version 1.6.0,